AlGepe/OmniSnippets_JS/docs/generalTips/adminBB/collections.rst

     :alt: The example of a collection.
     :align: center

     The calculators from "Bike calculators" collection show up below speed calculator.
-See that speed belongs to "Everyday life" category, while bike size is the one of "Sports"
+See that speed belongs to "Everyday life" category, while bike size is part of "Sports".

 .. note::